devodo/DivertR/docs/documentation/recording.md

 ---
 layout: default
-title: Verify
+title: Recording and Verifying
 nav_order: 3
-parent: Quickstart
+parent: Documentation
 ---

-# Verify
+# Recording and Verifying

 {: .no_toc }